What types of accounts do you have?

 If you don't designate beneficiaries for your IRA, your assets will pass to your spouse (if you're married at the time of your death) or your estate (if you're not married at the time of your death).

-A primary beneficiary receives your assets after your death.
-Your primary beneficiary must survive you (or be a charity or an existing trust).
-A secondary or contingent beneficiary will inherit your assets only if you have no surviving primary beneficiaries.
+A beneficiary receives your assets after your death.
+Your beneficiary must survive you (or be a charity or an existing trust).
+A backup or contingent beneficiary will inherit your assets only if you have no surviving beneficiaries.

 Nonretirement accounts